mohankgaddam/eas503ubcourse/README.md

 # eas503ubcourse
-Website for EAS 503 Programming and Database Fundamentals for Data Science
+Website for EAS 503 Programming and Database Fundamentals for Data Science.

+Currently offered in Fall 2018.